 Art Rowanberry was one of that old kind.
 When the work piled up or did not go right Elton fretted.
 But Art, no matter the difficulty or the urgency, always had something cheerful to say.
 Art was getting old and he had worked hard from childhood, yet he would still run like a boy to get on a lift.
 The important thing, Art said, was for a man to feel good and be satisfied with what he had.

-What a perfect way to describe a person’s satisfaction with life!
+What a perfect way to describe a person’s life!

 The important thing is for a man to feel good and be satisfied with what he has.